The rustic cobbled streets and perfectly preserved wooden structures of Gamle Stavanger are just a short walk from the city centre.

 Who owns the houses?

-Gamle Stavanger has changed over years, from the undesirable to the sought after.
-In more recent times they are ideal for anyone who has an appreciation of history and who wants a central location.
+Gamle Stavanger has changed over years, from an undesirable area to the highly sought after one it is today.
+In more recent times the houses are ideal for anyone who has an appreciation of history and who wants a central location.

 The local government has won a number of awards in recognition of their efforts in the preservation of this historic part of the city.
 The Council of Europe’s 1975 European Architectural Year gave credit to Gamle Stavanger for its upkeep.